MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-C-Federal-Property-Management-Regulations-System/chapter-102-Federal-Management-Regulation/subchapter-D-Transportation/part-102-118-Transportation-Payment-Audit/subpart-F-Claims-Appeal-Procedures/subjectgroup-ECFRc5d0012d3dbbb36-Transportation-Service-Provider-TSP-Agency-Appeal-Procedures-Postpayment-Audits/section-102-118.630.md

 ##### § 102-118.630 How must a TSP refund amounts due to GSA? #####

-Link to an amendment published at 89 FR 93198, Nov.
-26, 2024.

-(a) TSPs must promptly refund amounts due to GSA, preferably by EFT.
-If an EFT is not used, checks must be made payable to “General Services Administration”, including the document reference number, TSP name, bill number(s), taxpayer identification number and standard carrier alpha code, then mailed to: General Services Administration, Government Lock Box 9006, 1005 Convention Plaza, St. Louis, MO 63101.
+(a) TSPs must promptly refund amounts due to GSA, preferably via TAMS or by ACH.
+If an ACH is not used, checks must be made payable to the “General Services Administration”, including the document reference number, TSP name, bill number(s), taxpayer identification number and standard carrier alpha code, then mailed to the appropriate address listed on the Accounts and Collections web page at *https://www.gsa.gov/transaudits.*

-(b) If an EFT address is needed, please contact the GSA Transportation Audits Division at: General Services Administration, Office of Travel, Employee Relocation and Transportation, Attn: Transportation Audits Division, 1800 F Street NW, 3rd Floor, Mail Hub 3400, Washington, DC 20405; or via email to *audits.policy@gsa.gov.*
+(b) If an ACH address is needed, visit *https://www.gsa.gov/transaudits* (Accounts and Collections web page) or contact the GSA Transportation Audits Division via email at: *audits.collections@gsa.gov.*

-Note 1 to § 102-118.630:

-Amounts collected by GSA are returned to the Treasurer of the United States (31 U.S.C.
-3726).

-[87 FR 32326, May 31, 2022]
+[89 FR 93198, Nov.
+26, 2024] [87 FR 32326, May 31, 2022]